 Red masoor dal is rich in tyrosine, an amino acid which is known to cause an increase in the adrenalin.
 Therefore, this lentil is considered tamasic.
 A legend has it that this crop grew from the blood of the wish-fulfilling divine cow Kamdhenu, hence is unwelcome in the Vaishnava kitchen.

 Yet, giving this lentil the due value, it takes the lead in health benefits.
-When added to wheat flour, the grain makes the ideal batter for cakes and breads.
+When added to wheat flour, the grain makes the ideal batter for cakes and bread.
 The starch obtained from this dal is used in printing and for textiles.

 The highest production of this legume is in India.
 It can be grown in all types of soil, especially fragile and weed-free soils.

 However, farmers must steer clear away from alkaline, saline soils, and waterlogged lands.
-This crop requires a temperature of around 20 degree Celsius with 99mm rainfall.
+This crop requires a temperature of around 20 degrees Celsius with 99mm rainfall.
 Seeds should be sown between the latter half of October and early November.

 NUTRITIVE VALUE OF MASOOR DAL